 Another great resource is Intentionalist, where you can search for + support more businesses owned by women, people of color, veterans, LGBTQ, and more.

 For more information on the accessible services and programs we offer, please visit our Accessibility page.

 In 2020, we engaged the consulting services of Donna Walker-Kuhne from Walker Communication Group, Inc to facilitate our discussions around resetting our organization through the lens of Diversity, Equity, Inclusion and Access.
 During this time, STG staff attended trainings, engaged in conversations and received feedback on ways to continue improving the work we do through the lens of DEIA.

-Additionally, STG has engaged Stephanie Johnson-Toliver from Black Heritage Society of Washington to research and consult with STG on our venues' history and the impact they have had in Black communities.
+Additionally, STG has engaged Stephanie Johnson-Toliver from Black Heritage Society of Washington and other historians to research and consult with STG on our venues' history and the impact they have had in Black communities.